ModelarData/Telegraf-Output-Apache-Arrow-Flight/README.md

 2. Build the binary:
     * Windows: `go build -o binary/flight.exe cmd/main.go`
     * Linux/macOS: `go build -o binary/flight cmd/main.go`
-3. Download the latest version of [telegraf](https://github.com/influxdata/telegraf/releases) for your platform.
+3. Download the latest version of [telegraf](https://portal.influxdata.com/downloads/) for your platform.
 (To see which platform is needed, run the following command: `go env GOOS GOARCH`)
 4. Extract the telegraf executable and configuration to the repository folder.
 5. Configure the telegraf.conf file:
-   * Search for `execd`, remove the comment in front of the tag `[[outputs.execd]]` and the option `command`.
+   * In `telegraf.conf`, remove the comment in front of the tag `[[outputs.execd]]` and the option `command`.
-     * Windows: Assign the following to `command`: `["./binary/flight.exe", "-config", "./plugins/output/flight/sample.conf"]`
+     * Windows: Assign the following to `command` so the resulting line becomes: `command = ["/path/to/flight.exe", "-config", "/path/to/sample.conf"]`
-     * Linux/macOS: Assign the following to `command`: `["./binary/flight", "-config", "./plugins/output/flight/sample.conf"]`
+     * Linux/macOS: Assign the following to `command` so the resulting line becomes: `command = ["/path/to/flight", "-config", "/path/to/sample.conf"]`
    * Configure any input plugin to consume metrics. (the metric must adhere to the schema presented in this README)
-6. Run the plugin using telegraf: `telegraf --config telegraf.conf --input-filter mqtt_consumer --output-filter execd`
+6. Run the plugin using telegraf: `telegraf --config telegraf.conf --input-filter chosen_input_plugin --output-filter execd`

 To run the tests:
 1. Install the latest version of [Go](https://go.dev/doc/install).